gilcreque/security-recipes-in-x/csharp/hashing/verifying-file-integrity.md

 using System.IO;
 ```

-Typically, files are verified by using a straight up hash function.
+Typically, file integrity is verified by using a straight up hash function.
 Many distributors still use weakened functions like
 MD5 or SHA-1, though more and more are switching to the SHA-2 family.
 The good news is that .NET provides a common API
 for all hash functions, so demonstrating one will be sufficient to demonstrate all of them.
 We'll use a [picture of
 my cat Zooey][zooey] as our demo file.